 Below follows some bearish chart formations on different time frames.
 Read the explanation to get a better idea of how to read bearish cryptocurrency charts.

-- Last part of a top distribution where buyers have lost the steam and sellers are piling up.
+- The last part of a top distribution is where buyers have lost the steam and sellers are piling up.

-- First real break through positive support line.
+- The first real break through the positive support line.
 The breakout happens on higher volume as most of the late bulls get stopped out and all buy orders are turned to sell orders.
 This is a great time to enter the market short when the chart is in free fall.

-- First try to regain control by bull that fails pretty fast.
+- First try to regain control by the bulls fails pretty fast.
 Don’t get fooled by quick pushes that come without any accumulation.

-- Total capitulation of the bulls and the final late bears are selling everything they have.
+- The total capitulation of the bulls and the final late bears are selling everything they have.
 When this happens the chart is starting to reach the end of the down move.

-- 2-hour chart with a distribution pattern at a top.
+- 2-hour chart with a distribution pattern at the top.
 The market has been selling with larger sell blocks before this formation.
 Now the graph is rolling over.

 - First major break of a positive support line.
 Many long positions are stopped out and early sellers push the chart lower.

 - First negative accumulation after a very negative break.
-The bears are in full control and the bulls are terrified for the next move.
-However, there are still bullish short-term traders trying their luck for a pull back.
+The bears are in full control and the bulls are terrified of the next move.
+However, there are still bullish short-term traders trying their luck for a pullback.

-- Second break and the negative trend is confirmed.
+- The second break and the negative trend are confirmed.
 The rest of the bulls are stopped out and forced to liquidate their positions.
 At this time you should push your short positions as much as you can.

 - The second accumulation range doesn’t last long since there are not many brave bulls left.
-The market falls down on lower volume as the chart is getting very thing due to being very one sided.
+The market falls down on lower volume as the chart is getting very thin due to being very one-sided.